Rum-Project/Ruum-FE/README.md

 - See more details about a practice space
 - See upcoming and past bookings
 - Cancel upcoming bookings
+- 100% Lighthouse Accessibility Ratings on all pages
 - Mobile and Computer friendly responsive design
 - Deployed website